-It is a common known fact in soccer that 35% of the goals (11 a-side) come from dead-ball situations or set-plays.
+It is a common known fact that 35% of the goals in the game of soccer (11 a-side) come from dead-ball situations or set-plays.
 Therefore it is of great importance that we organize our teams to defend against set-plays as well as increase our chances to score or create scoring chances from offensive set-plays.